 It’s ironic that despite businesses having clear and quantifiable costs, very few have the detailed information of these costs at their fingertips.

 Fundamental to any successful business is to know the true cost of its product.
-But very few businesses take the time to ensure they have an accurate price, save for an additional pricing estimate, normally relying on the combination of individual products to balance out in the top line P&L. Pollen estimates that up to 80% of products have an error factor of at least 25% in the standard versus actual contribution.
+But very few businesses take the time to ensure they have an accurate price, save for an additional pricing estimate, normally relying on the combination of individual products to balance out in the top line P&L.

 Not knowing the direct cost elements down to product in your business is scary enough.
 Add in a few complexities and this error factor grows exponentially.